Last updated: March 2026

 Squashing is not available for merge commits or commits that do not meet the consecutive ancestor-descendant requirement.

-Squash Requirements
+Squash requirements

 You can squash commits if they meet all the following conditions: